Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Scope creep during review

-The most common one.
+Scope creep during review is the most common source of budget overruns.
 A feature that wasn't in the original scope (a new quiz type, an extra module, a different visual style) gets added during review.
 The vendor says yes because they want to keep you happy.
 The hours get rebuilt but aren't always reflected in the invoice right away, and then they show up as a change order at the end.
 Or the change gets absorbed quietly, which usually means the vendor is cutting corners somewhere else to make the math work.

 The way around this is to decide upfront what "scope lock" actually means.
 With Express eLearning, scope locks at kickoff: you can't add a fifth module to a three-module course on day nine.
 That constraint is part of why the price stays at $1,999.